Matthew Wyard, Jim Hirschmann and Rosa Thomas write for Local Government Lawyer on the framework concerning the duty to consult in public law.

 E v F - acted for the Office of the Public Guardian in a matter concerning an invalid lasting power of attorney and cross-border assets.
 The registration of the lasting power of attorney was duly to be cancelled.

-• Advising and representing parties where there has been a decision to exclude a pupil from school under the Education Act 2002 (or where such a decision is anticipated).
+- Representing parties where there has been a decision to exclude a pupil (or where such a decision is anticipated).

-• Acting in appeals in the SEND Tribunal, often relating to Education, Care and Health Plans.
-His caseload often includes discrimination claims under the Equality Act 2010.
+- Acting in appeals to the First Tier Tribunal (Special Educational Needs and Disability), often relating to Education, Health and Care Plans.
+His caseload includes discrimination claims under the Equality Act 2010.

-• In a regulatory context he has experience of considering challenges to licensing decisions made by Ofsted.
+In a regulatory context, Jim has experience of considering challenges to licensing decisions made by Ofsted.
+In a safeguarding context, Jim has experience advising schools, teachers, and local authorities of their respective rights and duties.

 Jim's Court of Protection and Family Law experience often intersects with Education Law and has given him considerable advocacy experience.
-With an LLM in Public Law Jim is well placed to assist clients in a wide range of disputes within this field.
+With an LLM in Public Law, Jim is particularly well placed to assist clients with administrative law disputes (including Judicial Review proceedings).

 Recent notable cases: